gabr/FixGVimBorder/README.md

 The default installation directory (for 64 bit system) is:
 ``C:\Program Files\vim\vim80``

-Then we need to place this lines in our vimrc:
+Then we need to put those lines in our vimrc:

 ```vim
     " GVim settings only